-A daily inspection log used by the operator is provided as Appendix J. Repairs and/or replacements will be performed as necessary.
+The weekend inspections will consist of a modified version of the components listed above.
+A daily inspection log used by the operator is provided in Appendix I. Repairs and/or replacements will be performed as necessary.

 6.1.2 MONTHLY INSPECTION/MONITORING